 Growing up in the Greater Toronto Area—specifically the suburb of Markham, Ontario—drag racing had always been in the background for me.
 In high school, I would hear of meet-ups and races around Kennedy Commons, which became a prime ground for modified automobiles showcases.
 It was a weekly meet-up—people who knew, just knew, but that was my only personal connection to the world growing up.
 This is an ongoing series exploring the Toronto suburbs through the culture of modified automobiles and street racing.

-Last year I met these two guys at a wonton shop near my folks place in Markham, I noticed them at the parking lot shining their modified car, I approached them and started to chat with them.
-Then I really started to try to get my foot in the door, to really see what was really going on, I photographed a bit here and there and discovered that the world is big—the more I dig the more I find.
+Last year, I met these two guys at a wonton shop near my folks place in Markham.
+I noticed them at the parking lot shining their modified car, and I approached them and started to chat with them.
+Then I really started to try to get my foot in the door, to really see what was really going on.
+I photographed a bit here and there and discovered that the world is big—the more I dig, the more I find.

 This article has been updated from a previous version to include additional and corrected captions.

 Follow Norman Wong on Instagram.

 Updates on Norman Wong's street racing photo book can be found at index.workingtitleshop.com